 - Applying for an EIN from the IRS

 If you decide to use a paid service, some great options include Northwest Registered Agent, ZenBusiness, and Incfile.
-These companies basically walk you through the entire process of forming your business entity, ensuring that everything is handled efficiently and accurately.
+These companies will walk you through the entire process of forming your business entity, ensuring that everything is handled efficiently and accurately.

 Keep in mind that the formation process is a bit different for the different business entity types.
 Here’s an overview of some popular company structures: